bridgecrew-perf4/personal-wiki-infra/README.md

 Navigate to `http://instance-ip:4567/` to access your Gollum server.
 If you have configured your DNS records and set the `wiki_domain` variable appropriately, you may also use `http://hostname/`.
-If you configured Let's encrypt, make sure you use `https://`. :smiley:
+If you configured Let's encrypt, make sure you use `https://`!

+## Next Steps

+You now have a Gollum wiki hosted on a private AWS server.
+I recommend adding a [sidebar][gollum sidebar] to set up a table of contents per-page.
+Scroll through the [Gollum wiki][gollum benefits] to get an idea what type of markup you can add beyond GitHub-Flavored Markdown (GFM).

 [awscli session manager plugin]: https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html
 [awscli v2]: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html